 I have to apologize to whosoever might by my Valentine in 2016.
 Not just because you’ll be spending Valentine’s Day with me (so probably a romantic session of laser tag followed by a nice long walk by the Pan-Island Expressway), but also because I will want to talk about one thing and one thing only: that Deadpool movie.

 “Which Deadpool movie?” my unfortunate Valentine may ask.

 Why, it will be the biggest thing on the silver screen in 2016.
 At that point, I would have watched it when it opened two days ago, and ten times more since then.
 I might have been giddy from Abrams’ Star Wars Episode 7 in 2015, but this one takes the chimichanga.
-“They announced it two years ago,” I tell my Valentine, as I grudgingly pulled on a pair of slacks, and the scene drifts away into a flashback.
+“They announced it two years ago,” I tell my Valentine, as I grudgingly changed to a shirt and a pair of slacks, and the scene drifts away into a flashback.

 It is 20th September 2014.
 20th Century Fox made a huge announcement: they’re releasing a Deadpool movie.

 Cue rapturous applause and whoops and cheers and fuck-yeahs.

 This was of course followed by the knowing chuckle.